 Bigfoot Forest is shown on the following pages.

-I bought some forest land near Poulsbo, Washington in 1989, before I met Susan and we started Forest Gems.
+I bought some forest land near Poulsbo, Washington in 1989, before Forest Gems.
 This 8.6 acres of forest was purchaced and preserved through my woodworking and my customers from my Pike Place Market woodcrafting days.
-This is the house Susan and I built on it before Forest Gems made it necessary to move closer to Port Townsend.
-We don`t own this forest as much as it owns us.
+This is the house I built on it before Forest Gems made it necessary to move closer to Port Townsend.
+You don`t own a forest as much as it you.
 At the time I bought the property in Poulsbo, neighboring land was being purchased for a fraction of the timber value, clear cut and sold cheap.
 The profit was made from the timber.
 The land was a by product.
 A few neighboring properties were purchased with minimum down payments to elderly land owners and clear cut.
 The land was trashed and abandoned with the timber sold for a quick buck, without even a payment being made.
 There aren`t a lot of old trees left in the area.

 |Back to Albums||